 Wednesday, September 19, 2012

-Majority of Americans to Factor a Candidate's Commitment to Root Out Corporate Wrongdoing into Voting Decision, According to Labaton Sucharow Survey
+Majority of Americans Factor a Candidate's Commitment to Root Out Corporate Wrongdoing into Voting Decision, According to Labaton Sucharow Survey

-New York, NY (September 19, 2012) – Labaton Sucharow LLP today announced the results of its Second Annual Ethics & Action Survey: Voices Carry, which polled more than 1,000 Americans on corporate ethics and wrongdoing, the impact of corporate misconduct on the economy, government's role in its repair and the impact on their voting decisions in November.
+NEW YORK (September 19, 2012) – Labaton Sucharow LLP today announced the results of its Second Annual Ethics & Action Survey: Voices Carry, which polled more than 1,000 Americans on corporate ethics and wrongdoing, the impact of corporate misconduct on the economy, government's role in its repair and the impact on their voting decisions in November.
 The survey is being released in conjunction with the launch of the firm's Corporate Ethics Clearinghouse, a comprehensive web-based resource designed to help responsible organizations deter and appropriately respond to misconduct.